deeperaction/deeperaction.github.io/_pages/about.md

 ## Attending the Workshop

-ICCV will once again be virtual this year and the workshop will be held on Monday 11th October 2021 as a full day event.
+ICCV will once again be virtual this year and the workshop will be held on Monday 11th October 2021 as a half day event.
 More information about attending the workshop is coming soon.
 {:.text-justify}

 ## Aims and Scope